fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

 ### Prerequisites

-The PosOperator already has an account in the fiskaltrust.portal, agreed to the general terms and conditions and the PosOperator user agreement of fiskaltrust, checked his master data, and the PosDealer has the authorization to sign the contract.
+The PosOperator already has an account in the fiskaltrust.Portal, agreed to the general terms and conditions and the PosOperator user agreement of fiskaltrust, checked his master data, and the PosDealer has the authorization to sign the contract.
 If these requirements are not met, the [PosOperator Onboarding](https://docs.fiskaltrust.cloud/docs/posdealers/rollout-doc/invitation-management) must be completed first, or the PosOperator itself must perform the setup.

   Sign contract permission